-Cat Management Act 2009 will mean that a person will not be permitted to keep more than four cats over the age of four months on an individual property.
+Cat Management Act 2009 limits the number of cats a person is allowed to keep on an individual property to four cats over the age of four months.

 The limit does not apply to a person keeping more than four (4) cats if the person:

 Multiple Cat Permit; or

 Cat Breeding Permit in relation to all cats in excess of four cats; or

 Cat Management Facility or an approved organisation; or

 is operating a cat boarding facility or veterinary establishment; or